A New Spin On The Classic Picnic

 Basics of a good picnic kit (just add food and your finest friends!):

-- •A couple of small, sturdy bowls for serving foods you’ve prepped, like pieces of cheese or salami, slices of melon, etc.
+- A couple of sturdy Squeeze-a-Bowls for serving foods you’ve prepped, like pieces of cheese or salami, slices of melon, etc.

 Pack Items that Work Hard